 A 30-year follow-up study found that men who ate no fish had a two to three times higher frequency of prostate cancer than those who ate moderate or high amounts of fish.
 The mechanism of cancer reduction may occur through the inhibition of arachidonic acid-derived eicosanoid biosynthesis.

-What to Do: It may be wise to consume fish at least twice weekly to obtain an adequate amount of omega-3 fatty acids.
+What to Do: Consume fish at least twice weekly to obtain an adequate amount of omega-3 fatty acids.

 » For Further Reading: Guide to Omega-3 Supplements: Uses, Health Benefits & Side Effects